 As discussed, a QCD can be a very financially-effective way to support a cause.
 However, as with any financial and tax strategy, it’s important to first understand the details and limitations.
 It’s very important to note that a qualified charitable distribution does not provide a charitable deduction for taxpayers – regardless of whether the individual itemizes their deductions.

-Instead, a disbursement directly to charity enables the donor to exclude the sum from their taxable income, the benefits of which (as explained in the four reasons above), can cascade into other areas of their financial situation.
-Eliminating the hurdle to itemize tax deductions to realize the full monetary benefits can be very advantageous when considering the standard deduction is even higher for taxpayers over age 65.
+Instead, a disbursement directly to charity enables the donor to exclude the sum from their taxable income.
+The benefits (as explained in the four reasons above), can cascade into other areas of their financial situation.
+Getting around the hurdle to itemize tax deductions to reap tax savings is advantageous especially when the taxpayer is over age 65.

 QCDs are perhaps best utilized when an individual does need the income from their entire required minimum distribution.
-Since the IRS will first satisfy the RMD with any withdrawals throughout the year, it’s important to plan ahead, especially if taking monthly distributions.
+The IRS will first satisfy the RMD with any withdrawals throughout the year.
+So it’s important to plan ahead, especially if taking monthly distributions.

 Which reduces tax more?
 Donating appreciated stock vs giving an RMD

-Unfortunately, the answer will really be specific to each individual’s financial and tax situation, as factors such as marginal tax bracket, ability to itemize deductions, and even legacy goals can influence the advice.
+Unfortunately, the answer will really be specific to each individual’s financial and tax situation.
+Factors such as marginal tax bracket, ability to itemize deductions, and even legacy goals can influence the advice.

 For retirees looking to leave an inheritance to a spouse or family members, it may be better to pursue a qualified charitable distribution, as appreciated assets in a taxable brokerage account will receive a favorable ‘step-up’ in basis to the fair market value of the security at the date of death.